 “Extended Fixed Price Period” is defined in Section 4.2.

+“Facility” means: (i) for EDP No. 1, _______ turbines at Seller’s power generation facility in Brownsville, Tennessee; (ii) for EDP No. 2 __________ turbines at Seller’s power generation facility in Brownsville, Tennessee; (iii) for EDP No. 3, Seller’s power generation facility in Caledonia, Missippi; and (iv) for EDP No. 4, Seller’s power generation source in New Albany, Mississippi.

 “FERC” shall mean the Federal Energy Regulatory Commission or any successor entity thereto.

-“Fixed Price Period” means, for each EDP, the period beginning on the PPA Start Date for that EDP and ending on December 31, 2003.
+“Fixed Price Period” means, for each EDP, the period beginning on the PPA Start Date for that EDP and ending at midnight, CPT, on May 31, 2003.

 “Fixed Price Period Charges” is defined in Section 4.1.

 “Force Majeure Event” means any of the following events occurring during the Delivery Term to the extent the event (i) was not anticipated as of the Effective Date by the Party affected by the Force Majeure Event (the “Claiming Party”), (ii) is not within the reasonable control of the Claiming Party, (iii) was not due to the negligence of the Claiming Party, and (iv) can not be overcome by the Claiming Party (a) by the exercise of due diligence and Good Engineering and Operating Practices or (b) by obtaining a commercially reasonable substitute for such event: acts of God; flood; fire; lightning; explosion; civil disturbance; force majeure events affecting or resulting in the curtailment of firm transportation or transmission service by a Gas Transporter or a Transmission Provider that affect the delivery of Gas or Electricity; sabotage; action or restraint by court order or public or Governmental Authority (so long as the Claiming Party has not applied for or assisted in the application for, and has opposed where and to the extent reasonable, such government action).
-Force Majeure Events shall not include (a) a change in market conditions or governmental action which affects the cost of Buyer’s supply of Gas or Buyer’s ability economically to use Electricity purchased hereunder or which affects Seller’s cost of delivering Electricity, (b) any event relating to or arising from any labor dispute or labor or material shortages, or (c) any event that was caused by the affected Party’s failure to comply with any applicable law, rule, regulation, order, or ordinance.
+Force Majeure Events shall not include (a) a change in market conditions or governmental action which affects the cost of Buyer’s supply of Gas or Buyer’s ability economically to use Electricity purchased hereunder or which affects Seller’s cost of delivering Electricity, (b) any event relating to or arising from any labor dispute or labor or material shortages, or (c) any event that was caused by the Claiming Party’s failure to comply with any applicable law, rule, regulation, order, or ordinance.

 “GAAP” means generally accepted accounting principles as in effect in the United States of America from time to time.